shhmon/spructure/README.md

 This project aims to bring some order to the sample files downloaded via Splice without having to use the GUI.
 Provide a target structure along with predicates for each folder in order to symlink all your splice samples into the shape you want.

+Originally this was a fork of [Splorganizer](https://github.com/ebai101/splorganizer) but has since then evolved into a way more customizable utility.

 ## Get started

 #### Download Sample Data